 Tennessee is an origin-based state.
 This means that the tax rate you use to calculate sales tax on orders is the rate where your business is located.
 If your local tax rate is 9.25%, then you’ll charge 9.25% sales tax on all orders shipping to Tennessee addresses, regardless of what the sales tax rate is at the location you’re shipping to.

-Like certain other states, Tennessee also has a sales tax holiday that exempts the tax for clothing and school supplies that cost $100 or less, and for computers and tablets that cost $1500 or less.
-The tax holiday falls on the last weekend in July (Friday-Sunday).
+Like certain other states, Tennessee also has a sales tax holiday that exempts the tax for clothing and school supplies that cost $100 or less and for computers and tablets that cost $1500 or less.
+The tax holiday fell on the last weekend of July 2021 (July 30-August 1).
+Additional sales tax holidays were implemented in 2021 for food and ingredients and gun safety equipment.
+Neither has been renewed yet for 2022.

 A sales tax nexus is a legal way of stating that a business has a significant enough presence within a state, that the state can require them to collect and remit sales tax on behalf of their customers.
 Traditionally this has been only a physical presence, but as of 2017 that changed.
 The types of physical presence that constitute nexus include: